Quick Facts about Incontinence

 - Hysterectomy.
 Due to the location of the bladder and the uterus, any surgery involving the female reproductive organs can damage the pelvic floor muscles that support the system.
 The damage of these muscles can result in incontinence.

 - Depression.
 This is another serious disorder in which medical intervention is often necessary.
-Surveys have shown that women with incontinence were more likely to be depressed than those without it, and this is twice as likely in the case of younger women.
+Surveys have shown that women with incontinence were more likely to be depressed than those without it and vice versa.
+This is twice as likely in the case of younger women.

 - Medication.
 Some diuretics and tranquilizers can cause incontinence.